heptarch/heptarch.github.io/drafts/kernel-integral.md

 #### Examples

-This may seem trivial (we've "just" written the definition orthogonality in an obscure way) or uselessly abstract, but this is sometimes useful for doing integrals.
+From a pure math standpoint, this is in some sense trivial.
+We have an inner product, and we've just observed that the integral transforms
+$T_1$ and $T_2$ are dual,

+$$
+\langle f, T_2 g\rangle = \langle T_1 f, g\rangle,
+$$

+with respect to a suitably defined inner product $\langle \cdot, \cdot\rangle$.
+But this turns out to be a useful trick for evaluating concrete integrals!
-Let's take everyone's favourite example, the 1D Fourier transform,:
+Let's take everyone's favourite example, the 1D Fourier transform:

 $$
 T_\text{F} f(\omega) = \frac{1}{\sqrt{2\pi}}\int_{-\infty}^\infty